 If your drunk driving accident liability claim is successful, you may be able to recover compensation for

 Alabama law limits the amount of time that people who are injured or who have lost loved ones have to file legal actions against those responsible for the accidents.
 It is important to speak with a knowledgeable lawyer right away so the lawyer can start investigating the accident and preserving evidence before it is lost.

 The initial consultation to discuss your accident claim is free.
 If we handle your drunk driving accident injury claim, we will take the case on a contingency fee basis.
 You will not owe any fees or costs unless we obtain money for you.

 Speak with A Huntsville Drunk Driving Injury Attorney

 Morris, King & Hodge, P.C., based in Huntsville, Alabama, handles personal injury claims related to drunk driving accidents in counties and cities throughout Alabama, including Athens, Decatur, Florence, Fort Payne, Guntersville, Scottsboro, Cullman, and Birmingham.
 We have helped many Alabamians get back on their feet after a serious injury, and we would like to help you.

-Please call our experience drunk driving accident attorney in Huntsville at (256) 410-8920, toll free at 1-888-445-5585 or use our quick contact web form.
+Please call our experienced drunk driving accident attorney in Huntsville at (256) 410-8920, toll-free at 1-888-445-5585, or use our quick contact web form.
 Call us and we will answer your questions and discuss your legal options during a courtesy consultation.